-How can an Iterative Approach improve the online course development process?
+What does an Iterative Approach entail?
+How can working iteratively improve the online course development process?

 Have you ever tried to train your brain and break yourself out of a bad habit?
 We’ve all got one (or some).
 But as anyone who’s tried to cold turkey biting their nails or finally respond to their (dozens? hundreds?) of emails knows, sometimes phasing out a bad habit means establishing a good one in its place.
 And as it turns out, making good habits can be just as difficult as breaking bad ones.
 Since this is an educational site chock full of tips and tricks to better your online course, the good habit I’ve been training my brain in, and the one I want to share with you here, is a huge game-changer for course development strategies (more on that to come): working iteratively.